DeveloppeurPascal/_AllProjects/README.md

 ## License

 This project is under the MIT license.
 It's not the case for all of my other projects.
-Look as each one LICENSE and README.md file before doing garbage.
+Take a look at every LICENSE and README.md file before doing garbage.

 ## How to ask a new feature, report a bug or a security issue ?